Heavy Equipment Trade Schools

 The skilled professionals who control and drive heavy-duty machinery are essential to keeping numerous industries functioning and growing.
 Most heavy equipment is related to construction in one way or another, but the positions are separated by industry when looking at the salary and job outlook data.
 Following are the three main categories for heavy machinery operators:

-These professionals drive and maneuver the heavy equipment used in the preparation of land for building projects or in the actual construction of projects.
-Sometimes they specialize in just one or a few pieces of equipment, but many eventually learn how to operate a wider variety of machines.
+These professionals drive and maneuver the heavy equipment used to prepare land for building projects or to construct projects.
+Sometimes, they specialize in just one or a few pieces of equipment, but many eventually learn how to operate a wider variety of machines.

 Tradespeople in this category tend to work in the manufacturing or natural resource extraction sectors.
 Within factories, they often operate forklifts or large tractors to lift materials and transport them around storage and work sites.
 At mines, they frequently drive all-terrain tractors or oversized dump trucks to load or haul raw earth that will be processed or refined.

 Sometimes you need to possess a valid commercial driver's license (CDL) to operate heavy mobile machinery, particularly if you take it on any public roadways.
-But freight and long-haul truck driving can rightly be considered a form of heavy equipment operation.
-And many of the skills developed as a commercial truck driver transfer well to some of the trades already mentioned.
+However, freight and long-haul truck driving can rightly be considered a form of heavy equipment operation.
+Many of the skills developed as a commercial truck driver transfer well to some of the trades already mentioned.

-Pay depends somewhat on the type of machine you operate, tasks performed, and the industry.
-Following are the median annual wages for people who operate machinery within these categories specified by the Bureau of Labor Statistics:
+Heavy equipment operator salaries: Pay depends somewhat on the type of machine you operate, tasks performed, and the industry.
+Following are the 2023 median annual wages for people who operate heavy machinery within these categories specified by the Bureau of Labor Statistics:

 - Construction equipment operators: $55,270